loldlm1/Market_Scraper_Data_EA/LOGGING_ENHANCEMENT.md

 ## Overview
 Added comprehensive logging for the new `ExtremumStatisticsDB` table to the `LogSignalParamsForTF` function, enabling verification that extremum statistics are being calculated and stored correctly.
+The log now reflects the dual-table architecture: summary data continues to flow through `StochasticMarketStructureDB`, while `ExtremumStatisticsDB` only emits EXTERN ranges when INTERN >=100% (full retests or breakouts).

 ## Changes Made